Mushroom-Daemon/doks/content/docs/psych_triggers/tell_them_why.md

   robots: "" # custom robot tags (optional)
 ---

-Hey, can I cut you in line? vs Hey, can I cut you in line, my flight leaves in 10 minutes.
+Hey, can I cut you in line?
+You ask them why.
+There's resistance. vs Hey, can I cut you in line, my flight leaves in 10 minutes.

 Which is more likely to move you?